openoms/joininbox/FAQ.md

 * Use the menu option `WALLET` -> `RESCAN` or follow manually
 * the wallet defined as
 `rpc_wallet =`
-in the joinmarket.cfg is the wallet which is used as watch only in the remote bitcoind.
+in the joinmarket.cfg is the wallet which is used as a watch-only-descriptor-wallet in the remote bitcoind.
 You need to run rescanblockchain on that wallet in bitcoind after importing the joinmarket wallet.
 * The wallet is set in the joinmarket.cfg (by default called `joininbox` should show up when you run:
 `bitcoin-cli listwallets`